-Weyco Group, Inc. and its subsidiaries (collectively, "we," "our," "us" and the "Company") engage in one line of business: the design and distribution of quality and innovative footwear.
-We design and market footwear principally for men, but also for women and children, under a portfolio of well-recognized brand names including: Florsheim, Nunn Bush, Stacy Adams, BOGS, Rafters, and Forsake.
+Weyco Group, Inc., and its subsidiaries (collectively, "we," "our," "us," and the "Company") designs, markets, and distributes quality and innovative footwear principally for men, but also for women and children, under a portfolio of well-recognized brand names including: Florsheim, Nunn Bush, Stacy Adams, BOGS, Rafters, and Forsake.
 Trademarks we maintain on our brands are important to our business.
 Our products consist primarily of mid-priced leather dress shoes, casual footwear composed of man-made materials and leather, and outdoor boots, shoes, and sandals.
 Our footwear is available in a broad range of sizes and widths, primarily designed to meet the needs and desires of the general American population.